 Martin said it’s a growing trend for colleges and employers to view applicants’ social media accounts.
 Inappropriate content, such as violence and underage drinking, can often result in being turned away by a college or turned down for job.
 Sexting – the sending of sexually explicit photographs or messages via cell phone – can result in criminal charges for youths even if the photos are of themselves, he cautioned.

-In general, Martin said, if you wouldn’t want your grandmother to see it then you probably shouldn’t post it online.
+In general, Martin said, if you wouldn’t want your grandmother to see it then don't post it.

 Students also need to be mindful when playing online games with people they don’t know.
 Martin said sexual predators use online games to establish relationships with teens and gain their trust.

-The investigator also talked out cyberbullying and online harassment, explaining that threatening people online is a criminal offense.
+The investigator also talked about cyberbullying and online harassment, explaining that threatening people online is a criminal offense.
 He encouraged students to report online bullying when they see it.